Exfoliation is an important step that happens regularly in a good skincare regimen.

 The wash is effective in cleansing and soothing the skin as well as leaving it refreshed after use.

-The first ingredient on the list is Sodium Bicarbonate which is the plain, ole’ baking soda, and while this would normally be a problem, I found that the potential hazard is nicely balanced out by adding plenty of gentle, skin-friendly ingredients.
+The first ingredient on the list is Sodium Bicarbonate which is the plain, ole’ baking soda.
+While this would normally be a problem, I found that the potential hazard is nicely balanced out by adding plenty of gentle, skin-friendly ingredients.

 The formula is meant to gently melt away blackheads, impurities, and dead skin cells and it also contains Green Tea Leaf Powder, Hyaluronic Acid, Papain Enzyme, as well as a bunch of amino acids known for their healing and soothing properties.